 - 1. Read the package insert completely before using the product.
 Follow the instructions carefully.
-Not doing so may result in inaccurate test results. - 2.
-The Platelet PGDprime Test has been validated for use with LRAP units (platelets suspended in plasma and platelets suspended in platelet additive solution (PAS-C) and plasma), pre-storage pools of up to six LR WBDP suspended in plasma and LR and nLR WBDP suspended in plasma.
-Except for the Interfering Substances study in which plasma was replaced with 100% PAS-C, the PAS-C studies were conducted using apheresis platelets stored in 65% PAS-C and 35% plasma. - The Platelet PGDprime Test is for use within 24 hours of transfusion of LRAP and pre-storage pools of platelets suspended in plasma as a safety measure following testing using a growth-based quality control test cleared by FDA and for use within four hours of transfusion of WBDP suspended in plasma. - 4.
+Not doing so may result in inaccurate test results - 2.
+The Platelet PGDprime Test has been validated for use with LRAP units in 100% plasma, LRAP units in PAS/plasma, and pools and single units of WBDP (leukocyte reduced and non-leukocyte reduced) suspended in plasma.
+Except for the Interfering Substances study in which plasma was replaced with 100% PAS, the PAS/plasma studies were conducted using apheresis platelets stored in 65% PAS and 35% plasma. - 3.
+The Platelet PGDprime Test is for use within 24 hours of transfusion of LRAP and pre-storage pools of WBDP suspended in plasma.
+The Test is also for use within four hours of transfusion of units of WBDP suspended in plasma and pools prepared within four hours of transfusion (post-storage pool). - 4.
 Perform the test in a well-lighted area. - 5.
 Each operator performing the test must be able to distinguish between the following colors: Yellow, Blue and Red. - 6.
 Do not use materials after their stated expiration dates.